Shopify/polaris/polaris-react/src/components/Combobox/README.md

 # Combobox

-Combobox uses an enahnced text field that allows merchants to filter through a list of options to pick one or more values.
+Combobox uses an enhanced text field that allows merchants to filter through a list of options to pick one or more values.
 The list of options is displayed when a merchant focuses on the field.

 ---